Biology MS/PhD Program Faculty

 Rajeev Misra is a microbial geneticist who studies how proteins, synthesized in the cytoplasm, are targeted to the bacterial outer membrane.
 He also examines the mechanisms of drug resistance.

-Cheryl Nickerson studies the effects of biomechanical forces on living cells, how this response is related to normal cellular homeostasis or infectious disease, and its translation to clinical application.
+Cheryl Nickerson studies the effects of biomechanical forces on living cells, how this response is related to normal cellular homeostasis or infectious disease, and its translation to clinical and biotechnology applications.

 Pratt studies the emergence of complex behavior in leaderless groups, especially social insects.
 He works with engineers to translate lessons from biology to artificial systems, and to develop new tools to analyze behavior.